24/7 Service Guard

-Harness 24/7 Service Guard gives DevOps operational visibility across all their monitoring tools in all their deployment environments.
+Harness 24/7 Service Guard gives DevOps operational visibility across all your monitoring tools in all your production environments.

-24/7 Service Guard's automatic anomaly and regression detection allows you to automatically rollback an application when end-users are impacted, without configuration, thresholds, or rules.
+24/7 Service Guard's automatic anomaly and regression detection allows you to see when end users are impacted—without requiring configuration, thresholds (which you can optionally add), or rules.

-24/7 Service Guard is a new addition to Harness' existing deployment verification functionality, as described in Continuous Verification.
+24/7 Service Guard is an addition to Harness' basic deployment verification functionality, which is described in Continuous Verification.
 Harness Workflow verification steps provide verification of Harness deployments and the running microservice for the first 15-30 minutes.
 24/7 Service Guard provides detection of your microservices from then on, catching problems that surface minutes or hours following deployment.

 - 24/7 Service Guard detection.